 In the Qualitative Methods in Monitoring and Evaluation course of the online Graduate Certificate in Project Monitoring and Evaluation, we focus on participatory qualitative methods, like group interviews, interviews, observation, and mapping, amongst others.
 These tools and courses that focus on them support further participatory monitoring and evaluation, particularly how to train others to use them.

 About the Author

-Ally Krupar is an Adjunct Instructor at American University’s School of Professional and Extended Studies where she teaches Qualitative Methods in Monitoring and Evaluation.
+Ally Krupar is an Adjunct Instructor at American University’s Office of Graduate & Professional Studies where she teaches Qualitative Methods in Monitoring and Evaluation.
 She is also a Doctoral Candidate in Adult Education and Comparative International Education at Pennsylvania State University and a Visiting Researcher with RET, an international organization providing secondary and post-secondary education to displaced peoples worldwide.
 She holds a BA in Anthropology from Case Western Reserve University and an MA from the School of International Service at American University.
 Follow Ally on Twitter.

 To learn more about American University’s online Graduate Certificate in Project Monitoring and Evaluation, request more information or call us toll free at 855-725-7614